Boston Mayor Thomas Menino and city inspectors tour the student-heavy apartment blocks along Commonwealth Avenue in 2007.

 When Menino announced in March that he would step down at the end of his current term, he warned the candidates hoping to succeed him: "Don't trash my city."
 Not to worry, Mr. Mayor.
 Other people are already doing it.

 Tremont Street in Boston's South End

 I don't blame Menino for the fact that people are such thoughtless jackasses.
 And in fairness, his 20 years in office have included a variety of new efforts to deal with the city's plague of filth and litter: solar-powered compacting trash receptacles, a digital app that enables residents to report problems directly to City Hall via cell phone, even an annual "Boston Shines" cleanup event for volunteers.
-But as long as so many people think nothing of flinging their garbage wherever they find it convenient to do so — and as long as there is no real social sanction against those who do — the problem will persist.
+But as long as so many people think nothing of flinging their garbage wherever they find it convenient — and as long as there is no real social sanction against those who do — the problem will persist.

 My kids have grown up hearing my harangues on this subject.
 When my older son was 4 or 5 and at the "Papa-tell-me-a-story" stage, a favorite tale involved a magic spell that would cause anyone who littered to be instantly vaporized.
 (That led to a lot of traffic accidents, as suddenly driverless cars careered out of control.)
 I pick up litter when I'm walking, and when my kids are with me I make them pick it up too.
 They grumble about it, of course, and can't understand why they should have to pick up that discarded water bottle if nobody else does.

 Last week I spotted Michael Dukakis as we drove through Brookline, and with exquisite timing — just as I was pointing out the former governor and presidential candidate to my younger child — he bent over to pick up a piece of debris that someone had tossed on the sidewalk.
 I relished the moment of moral advantage.
 "You see, Micah," I told my son, "other people care about it too."